omar394ahmed/java-work/README.md

 # java-work
-this is java Repository demonstrating some of my Demo projects this is testing
+this is movies-rating demo projecting demonstrating Micro-service technology with spring-rest webservice .
+Note this is just inital or demo project the final or production project is private .